zostay/gormless/README.md

 Since the authors of Gorm seem unwilling to fix this or to even admit that need a v3 that obliterate this "bad API design."
 I have created this library named Gormless.
-I'll you interpret the name as you will.
+I'll let you interpret the name as you will.

 This is a straight up wrapper of `gorm.DB` that adds in the powers of `google.com/go-safeweb/safesql`